Blast rocks Tehran after Israel threatened to target area of government-organized rally

 Explosion rocks area of mass demonstration

-The explosion rocked the Ferdowsi Square area midday, where thousands had gathered for an annual Quds Day rally to support the Palestinians and call for Israel’s demise in which they chanted “death to Israel” and “death to America.”
+The explosion rocked the Ferdowsi Square area midday, where thousands had gathered for an annual Quds Day rally in which they chanted “death to Israel” and “death to America.”

 Israel had issued a warning on a Farsi-language X account for people to clear the area shortly before the blast.
 But few Iranians would have seen it, as authorities have almost completely shut down the internet since the start of the war.
 Footage from the scene showed people chanting “God is greatest,” as smoke rose in the area.